 Figure 2.
 Daily counts of flights for Total flights vs Commercial passenger flights only

-The Regional Capacity Indexes, reveals the recovery across the world has considerably varied throughout regions.
-Having experienced the lowest decline compared to other regions, North America and Asia have been gradually increasing their passenger capacity.
-Oceania, Africa and South America suffered the biggest drops at the start of the pandemic, recovering at a relatively slower pace, and Europe showing the signs of the lifted restrictions during the summer followed by a newly downward trend.
+The Regional Capacity Indexes, reveal very varied degrees of recovery across different regions.
+Having initially experienced the lowest decline compared to other regions, North America and Asia have gradually increased their passenger capacity.
+However, Oceania, Africa and South America suffered the largest declines at the onset of the pandemic, and are now recovering at a relatively slower pace.
+After an initial decline in March, Europe showed signs of relaxed restrictions during the summer which proved to be temporary, and were followed by a second decline from September.

 Figure 3.
 Global Index and Regional Capacity Indexes, January to October 2020.

-When compared with

 Areas for Improvement

+As a further step in our research, we plan to compare Passenger Capacity Index with economic indicators of trade, such as import and exports in services, and Balance of payments data in net revenues from tourism and travel for countries in which these sectors play an important role.

 We currently estimate passenger capacity based on the estimated number of seats rather than actual number of people flying.
 We cannot take account of the reduced numbers of passengers flying on individual flights and new socially distanced configurations.
 If we can access passenger numbers in the future, we will present those data also.

 We cannot at present identify flights operated by passenger airlines as cargo-only flights.
 We expect that our data shows a temporary increase in such flights during the early stages of the pandemic as passenger airlines mobilized to transport personal protection equipment.
-We are currently exploring this phenomenon in an attempt to discern cargo-only flights and create dedicated estimates to provide an overall picture of the commercial industry.
+We are currently exploring this phenomenon to discern cargo-only flights and create dedicated estimates to provide an overall picture of the commercial industry.

 Conclusions

 The effects of the Covid-19 pandemic are devastating for the tourism sector worldwide.
 Policymakers across the globe require having access to reliable resources of data so that adequate measures can be adopted aiming at mitigating the severe economic consequences in this important sector.
-This data is nevertheless scarce, which is why in this work our main contribution has been to make use of high-frequency flight data to discern passenger capacity and estimate a Passenger Capacity Index.
+In response we demonstrate the usefulness of high-frequency flight data to estimate changes in the number of passenger flights and associated capacity from the level of airport pairing to regional and global totals.

 References